Trust & governance

 Next step

-The best time to address explainability and governance is before adoption friction becomes the constraint.
+The best time to address explainability and governance is before adoption friction becomes the main constraint.
 Medixplain can help structure that work early.